AI in the enterprise

 Confirmation Bias

-This occurs when an AI system is trained in a way that confirms pre-existing beliefs or assumptions, often overlooking contradictory data.
+Trainers configure an AI system to confirm pre-existing beliefs or assumptions, often ignoring contradictory data.

 Example:

-Facebook is designed to profit from humans’ confirmation bias.
-Its News Feed algorithm shows users more of the content they already engage with.
-This can create an “echo chamber” where users are shown only what they want to see, regardless of its accuracy or social impact.
-This can reinforce harmful views or stereotypes, as users may not get the chance to explore different viewpoints or challenge their own beliefs.
+Social media companies design algorithms to profit from humans’ confirmation bias by showing users more of the content they already engage with.
+This can create an “echo chamber” where users only see what they want to see, regardless of its accuracy or social impact.
+This can reinforce harmful views or stereotypes, as users may not get to explore different viewpoints or challenge their beliefs.

 Tools and strategies for preventing AI bias

-Once you’ve identified the ugly specter of AI bias, the next step is to confront it head-on and even prevent its resurgence.
+Once you’ve identified the ugly specter of AI bias, the next step is to confront it head-on and prevent its resurgence.
 This calls for the right tools and methods — from sourcing diverse and representative datasets to employing rigorous testing and validation methods.
-Every step refines your AI, making it more equitable and effective, ensuring it’s a helpful ally rather than a harmful entity.
+Every step refines your AI, making it more equitable and effective and ensuring it’s a helpful ally rather than a harmful entity.

 Train AI systems on diverse data sets